Project Gutenberg’s Uncle Remus and Brer Rabbit, by Joel Chandler Harris

 These are just a few things that have impacted photographers doing work for nonprofits.

-- Stock Photography—years ago, a photographer could go overseas and shoot and then return and put images into a stock agency and make some pretty good money.
-It was widespread for photos to sell from $350 up to many thousands of dollars.
+- Stock Photography—years ago, a photographer could go overseas, shoot, then return and submit images to a stock agency and make some pretty good money.
+It was common for photos to sell for $350 or more, up to many thousands of dollars.
 Today, people are giving their images away for free through things like Flickr, and this has dried up as an income source.
-It was not uncommon for a photographer long ago to shoot for free and, due to the access, make lots of money from the stock sales later.
+It was not uncommon for a photographer long ago to shoot for free and, because of the access, make a lot of money from stock sales later.
 This revenue stream dried up years ago.

-- Digital—Before digital, you had to know photography skills because you would have to wait till developing the film developed to see the results.
+- Digital—Before digital, you had to know photography skills because you had to wait until the film developed to see the results.
 Now, with the LCD on the camera, you can see and adjust it instantly to ensure you have a photo.
-So, where many organizations would pay for a pro just because they needed to know they had pictures, now, with digital, they look at the LCD for that confidence.
+So, where many organizations would pay for a pro just to know they had pictures, now, with digital, they look to the LCD for that confidence.

 - Good Enough—this is what social media has contributed the most to our industry.
-People see that OK videos and photos are getting traction, and that great images and videos do not always get more traction for going viral.
+People see that OK videos and photos are getting traction, and that great images and videos do not always go viral.

-- Baby Boomers Retiring—Many people are retiring and want to donate their time to doing something worthwhile.
+- Baby Boomers Retiring—Many are retiring and want to donate their time to worthwhile causes.
 Most nonprofits welcome volunteers with open arms, and volunteers enjoy their free time rather than worrying about the quality.

 Marc Broussard